Project: | Summit Colliery |

 Providing a long-term sustainable solution to bring the Summit Colliery site back into commercial use.

-Our work at the site was undertaken in phases – over several years.
-While the land reclamation was a major concern for the client, the conservation requirements involved some very interesting work alongside our more unusual site remediation work.
+The work at the site was divided into several phases over several years.
+While the land reclamation was a major concern for the client, the conservation requirements of the site involved some interesting and unusual work.
+This included creating new habitats and relocating rare species from their current locations on the site to the periphery of the development.

 The scheme has received a commended award by The Chartered Institute of Ecology and Environmental Management (CIEEM), gold and silver International Green Apple Awards 2021 which led to Cawarden being crowned Green World Ambassadors 2022.